 How long does lettuce last?

-If stored correctly in a clean crisper drawer in your fridge, wrapped in paper towels, and kept in an airtight bag or container away from warm spots, lettuce can be kept fresh this way for up to a week.
+If stored correctly in a clean crisper refrigerator pull out drawers, wrapped in paper towels, and kept in an airtight bag or container away from warm spots, lettuce can be kept fresh this way for up to a week.

 How long does shredded lettuce last?

 The exact time frame of the life of your lettuce is determined by several factors.
 For instance, if you, unfortunately, picked old and wilted lettuce from the supermarket, it is not hard to imagine that it won’t go past a few days.
 The reason why you need to ensure that your lettuce is as fresh and firm as possible.
 If you follow the proper procedure, you can store shredded lettuce in your fridge for at least a week.

 Why is it best to keep lettuce shredded?

 Storing raw, shredded lettuce offers a good crunch, but you don’t have these huge leaves to contend with.